Honorable

 objectives that yield real and sustainable international peace and security.

-government seems to believe it has found a reliable source of intelligence in
+U.S. government seems to believe it has found a reliable source of intelligence

-markets.
-Once Sudan has what it wants, what will be the incentive for it
+Once Sudan has what it wants, what will be the incentive for it to

-China, Iran, Saudi Arabia, North Korea, Egypt, and a variety of terrorist
+relationships with Russia, China, Iran, Saudi Arabia, North Korea, Egypt, and a

-the region.
-If the U.S. removes Sudan from the list of states that sponsor
+the U.S. removes Sudan from the list of states that sponsor terrorism, a

-terrorism, a designation that accurately defines the regime, the financial
+designation that accurately defines the regime, the financial fortunes of the

-fortunes of the regime (not the people of Sudan) will improve and the U.S. will
+regime (not the people of Sudan) will improve and the U.S. will have empowered

-have empowered a regime guilty of supporting terrorism, committing genocide and
+a regime guilty of supporting terrorism, committing genocide and destroying the

 States, it is difficult to fathom why the State Department would issue a visa